LikhithaAralimara/Job-Recommendation-System/README.md

 **About the System:**

-This is a simple job recommendation system that suggests job titles based on a given job title using text similarity.
+A simple job recommendation system that suggests jobs available based on a given job title using text similarity.
 The system utilizes a dataset of job descriptions and employs text preprocessing techniques.
 It harnesses **machine learning** for text processing and similarity calculation, incorporating **content-based filtering** to recommend job titles based on their textual similarity to the input job title.

 ## Dataset